altayaydemir/altay-dot-wtf/data/books/utopia-for-realists.md

 It's an era which biblical prophecies came true.
 Blind people are starting to see.
 Cripple people are starting to walk.

-**But it's a bleak paradise.** There's a cruical thing we are lacking: a reason to get out of the bed.
+**But it's a bleak paradise.** There's a crucial thing we are lacking: a reason to get out of the bed.
 We stopped making progress, which is the realization of utopias.
 We can't imagine a better world because there's no dream to replace the current state.
 Children born today will be worse off than their parents.

 **Two forms of an utopian thought**